pataruco/jsd/web/public/slides/04-objects-json.md

 ---

+## Learning objectives

+- Working with objects and methods
+- Intro to JSON
+- Working with JSON-formatted data

+---

 ## Objects

 In computer science, an object is a value in memory which is possibly referenced by an identifier.